Fresh Ideas for Pumpkin Decorating

-Instead of carving, use found objects to fashion jack-o'-lantern faces.
+Instead of carving, use found objects when decorating pumpkins.
 We raided the sewing basket to design this clever personality: spools of thread for the eyes; a spool of thread and bobbin for the nose; and a tape measure for the mouth.

 Use lace to create fancy and fashionable pumpkins.
 Lay lace fabric over the pumpkin, gathering it at the bottom with your hand, to determine the location for the stem opening.
 Remove the lace.
 Cut a small circle (for the stem) with scissors and lay the lace over the pumpkin, inserting the stem through the opening.
 Gather the lace at the pumpkin bottom, trimming the excess, and secure the lace in place using running stitches in a wheel-spoke pattern.

 For a fun take on decorating pumpkins, grab odds and ends -- door hinges, upholstery tacks, old keys -- from the junk drawer and add embellishments.